Shota Ichihashi, Assistant Professor of Economics, Queen’s University

 - Alex Smolin, Assistant Professor of Economics, Toulouse School of Economics

-This blog article is derived from the authors’ full paper, which will be posted after the Third Annual Economics of Digital Services Research Symposium on September 8, 2023.
-The Economics of Digital Services (EODS) initiative is led by Penn’s Center for Technology, Innovation & Competition (CTIC) and Warren Center for Network & Data Services.
+This blog article is derived from the authors’ paper entitled Buyer-Optimal Algorithmic Consumption, a project of the Economics of Digital Services (EODS) initiative led by Penn’s Center for Technology, Innovation & Competition (CTIC) and Warren Center for Network & Data Services.
 CTIC and the Warren Center are grateful to the John S. and James L. Knight Foundation for its support of the initiative.

 In the fast-paced world of the digital age, algorithms are becoming an essential part of our daily lives.
 They’re changing the way we travel, shop, and manage our finances, and it’s all thanks to the impressive advancements in information technology and artificial intelligence.
 As the technology develops, these changes are only expected to grow.
 From chatbots like Expedia’s travel assistant planning your next vacation to price-tracking apps such as Honey that find the best deals, algorithms are shaping our consumption in unprecedented ways.